WHO Collaborating Centre for Violence and Injury Prevention

 The significance of the injury problem worldwide, and specifically in developing countries, is staggering.
-There are an estimated 5.2 million injury deaths worldwide every year - in other words, over 14,000 people die of injury every day.
-The Western Pacific and South East Asian regions have the highest number of injury deaths worldwide, accounting for more than half of all injury deaths (almost 2.7 million) annually.
+There are an estimated 5.2 million injury deaths worldwide every year - in other words, over 14,000 people die of injury every day and many more suffer lifelong impairments as a result of serious injury.

 Our experts have assisted the development and monitoring of regional injury prevention, including data systems, research, training, information exchange and policy and planning developments.

-We have also helped the WHO regional Office for the Western Pacific to develop, implement and evaluate a regional injury prevention strategy .
+We have also worked with the WHO regional Office for the Western Pacific to develop, implement and evaluate a regional injury prevention strategy .

 What is a WHO CC?